-(1) Public adjusters are insurance adjusters who do not work for your insurance company.
-They work for YOU, the insured, to assist in the preparation, presentation, negotiation, and settlement of your claim.
-You hire them by signing a contract and agree to pay them a fee based on a percentage of the settlement or other method of compensation (Phoenix Public Adjusting only charges a fee in the event of a successful settlement).
-Public adjusters are required to be licensed in the state(s) they work in to be able represent your interest during a claim.
+(1) Public adjusters are insurance adjusters who do not work for insurance companies.
+They work for insureds or property owners in the preparation, presentation, negotiation, and settlement of claims.
+Insureds sign contracts and agree to pay public adjusters fees based on a percentage of settlements or other methods of compensation (Phoenix Public Adjusting only charges a fee in the event of a successful settlement).
+Public adjusters must be licensed in the state(s) where they provide services in order to represent their clients’ interests during claims processes.
 Public adjusters are not attorneys; they do not offer legal services or give legal advice.

-(2) Company adjusters are insurance adjusters who are direct employees of your insurance company.
-They represent your insurance company’s interest and are paid by your insurance company.
-They will not and cannot charge you a fee and may not be individually licensed or tested by the state.
-This type of adjuster solely represents your insurance company’s interest.
+(2) Company adjusters are insurance adjusters who are direct employees of insurance companies.
+This type of adjuster represents insurance companies’ interests.
+They will not and cannot charge fees and may not be individually licensed or tested by the state.

-(3) Independent adjusters are the same as company adjusters, except they are a third party company that the insurance company hires when they are understaffed or don’t have a local employee/company adjuster.
-Independent adjusters are hired on a contract basis by your insurance company to represent them in the settlement of the claim.
-They will not and cannot charge you a fee.
-Independent adjusters are required to be individually licensed by the state and must work for a licensed firm as well.
-They are paid by your insurance company and solely represent their interest.
+(3) Independent adjusters are the same as company adjusters, except they are third parties that insurance companies use when they are understaffed or don’t have local employees or company adjusters.
+Insurance companies hire independent adjusters on a contract basis to represent them in the settlement of claims.
+Independent adjusters will not and cannot charge fees.
+They must be individually licensed by the state and must work for a licensed firm as well.
+They are paid by insurance companies and solely represent their interests.

-(4) Contractors and Restoration Companies are third party vendors that the insurance companies hire to help keep their claim costs down.
-They are usually vendors that have agreed to do the required repairs for less than the usual market pricing typically using the lowest quality material possible.
-If you decide not to use their vendors, their estimates will be used to compare to the ones you provide, which in most cases, your estimate from your contractor will be a higher estimate than theirs.
-Most insurance companies pay out based on their vendor’s numbers, not yours.
-It’s a negotiation process; this is where our insurance expertise and claims experience ensures you’re getting the maximum compensation.
-Some insurance vendors will try to fool you into thinking you have to use them for repair services or try to get you to sign a contract to use them for the repairs; make sure you call Phoenix Public Adjusting prior to signing any contracts or paperwork, we will be glad to explain the details to you.
+(4) Contractors and Restoration Companies are third party vendors that the insurance companies hire to reduce the cost of claims.
+They are usually vendors who agree to make required repairs below market value, typically using the lowest quality materials possible.
+If insureds decide not to use insurance companies’ vendors, their estimates are used to compare to the ones that the insureds provide.
+In most cases, the insureds’ estimates are higher than insurance companies’ estimates.
+Most insurance companies pay out based on their vendor’s numbers.
+It’s a negotiation process; this is where the insurance expertise and claims experience of public adjusters ensure that insureds get the maximum compensation for their losses.
+Some insurance vendors will try to fool insureds into thinking they need to use them for repair services.
+Vendors even try to get them to sign contracts for the repairs.
+Insureds and property owners should contact a firm such as Phoenix Public Adjusting prior to signing any contracts or paperwork for a consultation.

-During large catastrophic events, many contractors and restoration companies will solicit insureds and property owners into placing a claim on their own and make them sign a contract to use their restoration company for the repairs.
-This is not the greatest idea, as the contractors and restoration companies are not knowledgeable about policy coverages and are only concerned with getting you compensated so you can pay them for their work.
-Oftentimes, many homeowners’ claims are compromised because they aren’t fully compensated with every coverage that applies to their loss simply because the contractor or restoration company are not licensed to actually adjust your claim and aren’t concerned with the other coverages.
-This could mean a difference of several thousands of dollars in compensation that are never paid because the contracting companies don’t have your interest in mind and aren’t insurance policy experts.
-They get paid for their work, and you aren’t fully compensated; and your carrier isn’t going to make you aware of that because they just want to minimize the payout.
-This is why it’s a good idea to have Phoenix Public Adjusters there to ensure you are fully compensated, and educated about the entire claim process.
-We put the compensation funds in your pocket and give you the control to have several vendors give you their most competitive bid.
-You will get to choose the best one for the job as opposed to dealing with a vendor that has an arrangement with the carrier to give you the bare minimum in their estimate and repairs in order to minimize the carrier’s payout.
+During large catastrophic events, many contractors and restoration companies will solicit insureds and property owners into placing claims on their own.
+They will make insureds sign contracts to use their restoration companies for repairs.
+Contractors and restoration companies are not knowledgeable about policy coverages and are only concerned with compensation for their work.
+Often, many property owners’ claims are compromised because they aren’t fully compensated for coverages that apply to their losses.
+This happens because contractors or restoration companies are not licensed to actually adjust claims and are not concerned with the other coverages.
+This could mean a difference of thousands of dollars in compensation.
+Firms like Phoenix Public Adjusters make sure that insureds are educated and fully compensated.
+The firm puts compensation funds in the clients’ pockets, giving them control to select vendors based on competitive bids.
+They have the opportunity to choose the best vendor for the job as opposed to dealing with vendors that have arrangements with carriers to provide the bare minimum in their estimates and repairs in order to minimize the carriers’ payouts.

-(5) Attorneys are also third party representatives that represent your interest in a similar way that a public adjuster does; however, an attorney is not an insurance coverage expert and doesn’t actually do an inspection on your property or prepare an estimate himself, instead they rely on hired contractors or even your insurance company’s adjuster estimate!
-Attorneys are law experts, but not insurance experts. you wouldn’t hire a public adjuster to represent you in a court of law, so why would you hire an attorney to represent you on an insurance claim?
-An attorney cannot adjust your claim or be as familiar with different claims as a public adjuster, who comes into contact with damaged properties and claims on a daily basis.
-Attorneys usually charge a higher percentage or even by the hour; settlements may be smaller due to unfamiliarity with policy coverages and not being involved in the the scope and estimate process.
-Leave the claim handling to the experts; Phoenix Public Adjusting will only charge you a fee in the event of a successful settlement; no recovery, no fee.
-An attorney does not need to get involved unless a lawsuit is filed or until after the initial claim is made and carefully documented by the public adjuster and has been unfairly denied by the insurance company.
+(5) Attorneys are third party representatives that can represent an insured’s interest; however, attorneys are not insurance coverage experts.
+Unlike public adjusters, they do not inspect property or prepare estimates.
+Instead, they rely on hired contractors or estimates of insurance companies’ adjusters!
+Attorneys are law experts, but not insurance experts.
+People wouldn’t hire public adjusters to represent them in a court of law, so why would they hire attorneys to represent them on insurance claims?
+An attorney cannot adjust claims.
+They are not as familiar with different claims as a public adjuster, who comes into contact with damaged properties and claims on a daily basis.
+Attorneys usually charge a higher percentage or even by the hour; settlements may be smaller due to unfamiliarity with policy coverages and lack of involvement in the scope and estimate process.
+Leave the claim handling to the experts; Phoenix Public Adjusting will only charge fees in the event of a successful settlement; no recovery, no fee.
+There is no need for an attorney unless a lawsuit is filed or until after the initial claim is made and carefully documented by the public adjuster and has been unfairly denied by the insurance company.